The Scottish Mountain Heritage Collection

 'Thomas' mountain rescue stretcher.
 Green canvas, tied round a metal frame with rope.
 The stretcher is bolted onto two wooden runners with metal struts at each corner and wooden struts at the sides.
 Canvas strap with metal buckles for tying round casualty

 220(l) x 62(w) x 28(h) cms.

 In 1933 the Rucksack Club and the Fell and Rock Club joined forces to form the 'Joint Stretcher Committee' to try to develop a stretcher suitable for use in the mountains.
 Casualties had been evacuated from battle fields for centuries with little more than a piece of canvas between two wooden poles (a litter), but with the popularity of climbing and mountaineering on the increase, the need for a more purposeful stretcher was felt.
-The Joint Committee got to work and adapted the following criteria in their quest for the ideal device.
+The Joint Committee got to work and adopted the following criteria in their quest for the ideal device.

 b)quite exceptional strength and rigidity under varied strains;